amishsingh2005/amishsingh2005/README.md

 ## Hi there 👋

+🚀 AI enthusiast passionate about building intelligent systems with **Agentic AI**, **Generative AI**, and **LLMs**.
+I enjoy designing AI-powered applications, experimenting with autonomous agents, and exploring modern AI workflows.
+I also have a solid foundation in **Machine Learning** and am continuously expanding my knowledge by building real-world projects.

 <!--
 **amishsingh2005/amishsingh2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.